lucasmoten/ods19/docs/home.md

     + objectId (string, required) - string Hex encoded identifier of the object for which a share will be added or removed.

 ### Add Object Share [POST]
-This microservice operation is used to grant the specified permission on the target object to the grantee, as well as record that the share has been established, and optionally perform propagated creation of the same permissions to existing children.
+This microservice operation is used to grant the specified permission on the target object to the grantee, as well as record that the share has been established.
 Regardless of sharing settings, as with standard object permissions, a user is still required to pass all other checks to be able to access objects.

-+ Request
++ Request (application/json)

-    The JSON object in the request body may contain the following fields:
-    + share (object, required) - Nested object representing the targets of the share in the same format as would be presented in an ACM.
-    + allowCreate (boolean, optional) - Denotes whether the grantee will have permission to create new objects as children of this object.
-Defaults to false if not specified.
-    + allowRead (boolean, optional) - Denotes whether the grantee will have permission to read the object.
-Defaults to false if not specified.
-    + allowUpdate (boolean, optional) - Denotes whether the grantee will have permission to modify the object, but not delete it or change sharing settings.
-Defaults to false if not specified.
-    + allowDelete (boolean, optional) - Denotes whether the grantee will have permission to delete an object and its children.
-Defaults to false if not specified.
-    + allowShare (boolean, optional) - Denotes whether the grantee will have permission to share this object, and its children, limited to the same permissions this grantee has been given.
-Defaults to false if not specified.
-    + propagateToChildren (boolean, optional) - Denotes whether this grant will be applied recursively to all existing children of the referenced object.
-Defaults to false if not specified.

-    + Headers

-            Host: dockervm:4430
-            User-Agent: Go-http-client/1.1
-            Content-Length: 206
-            Content-Type: application/json
-            Accept-Encoding: gzip

-    + Body
+    + Attributes (ObjectShare)

-            {
-                "share": {share},
-                "allowCreate": {allowCreate},
-                "allowRead": {allowRead},
-                "allowUpdate": {allowUpdate},
-                "allowDelete": {allowDelete},
-                "allowShare": {allowShare},
-                "propagateToChildren": {propagateToChildren}
-            }

-+ Response 200
++ Response 200 (application/json)

     + Attributes (ObjectResp)